heimdallreport/opentlc-sandbox-automation/README.md

 download the necessary binaries and start the installation.

 ## Prerequisites
 Ansible 2.9+ must be installed on the system.
 Supported systems are Linux and Mac OS.

+The following additional packages must be installed:
+- Python Netaddr to manipulate addressed (`python3-netaddr` on Fedora/RHEL)
+- Python OpenShift to access OpenShift API ('python3-openshift` on Fedora/RHEL)

 The following Ansible Collections are required:
 - `ansible.netcommon`, used to apply IP filtering